 Answer: that’s easy, stay central and chose to stay like a local!

-We know the district’s names can be confusing, or what the Italians call, sestiere.
-But don’t worry, within this post there are descriptions of what each sestiere is like so you can find which area is best for you.
+We know the district’s names, what the Italians call sestiere, can be confusing.
+Do not worry!
+Within this post there are descriptions of what each sestiere (district) is like.
+That way you can find which area is best for you.

 Why do I recommend these areas?

 Venice is all about immersing yourself in the history and getting lost walking alongside the canals.

 Sometimes, the streets get very crowded because of all the tourists wanting to see how magical Venice is.
 That is why if you wish to have an authentic Venetian experience, stay in the areas that are less crowded and have more locals.